MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-api-usage-details-report.md

 ## Populating the report

 Any API call will be captured and included into this report.
-Check the [PlayFab documentation](https://api.playfab.com/documentation/client) for the list of all API options.
+Check the [PlayFab API Reference documentation](../../../api-references/index.md) for the list of all API options.